Parul-mahajan/Prompt-Library/BestPractices/PromptEngineeringBestPractices/DifferentPromptingTechniques.md

 ```

 ## 6. Chain-of-Thought Prompting
+*Chain-of-thought prompting encourages the AI to think through a problem step by step to arrive at a logical solution.*
 ```
 I need to migrate a monolithic Java application to microservices on AWS.
 Let's think through this step by step.